GSathish/eece211/a-Testing.md

 Every legal combination of the partition dimensions is covered by one test case.
 This is what we did for the `multiply` example, and it gave us 7 &times; 7 = 49 test cases.
 For the `max` example that included boundaries, which has three dimensions with 3 parts, 5 parts, and 5 parts respectively, it would mean up to 3 &times; 5 &times; 5 = 75 test cases.
 In practice not all of these combinations are possible, however.
-For example, there's no way to cover the combination a &lt; b, a=0, b=0, because `a` can't be simultaneously less than zero and equal to zero.
+For example, there's no way to cover the combination a < b, a=0, b=0, because `a` can't be simultaneously less than zero and equal to zero.

 + **Cover each part.**
 Every part of each dimension is covered by at least one test case, but not necessarily every combination.